Baystation12/Baystation12-Lore/Section-9.md

 #### Did You Know:

-The farthest system in Human-controlled space that has a functioning colony is known as the "Trajan" System, named after the ancient
+The farthest system in Sol Gov-controlled space that has a functioning colony is known as the "Trajan" System, named after the ancient
 Roman Emperor in the earlier years of Anno Domini.

 ____